 - Sonic the Hedgehog 2: The chicken badniks in Flying Fortress Zone are confined to turrets where they shoot small eggs at you.

-- In Resident Evil, egg is a recurring item that you can either consume for health, or throw at enemies.
-They usually do little damage, but the Rotten Egg in Resident Evil 5 was a One-Hit Kill on most non-bosses (in fact, it was all it was good for, as eating it damaged you quite significantly).
+- In Resident Evil, eggs are a recurring item that you can either consume for health, or throw at enemies.
+They usually do little in the way of damage, but the Rotten Egg in Resident Evil 5 was a One-Hit Kill on most non-bosses (in fact, it was all it was good for, as eating it damaged you quite significantly).

-- Angry Birds: The white bird's special ability is to drop an explosive egg vertically down when you tap the screen again, in order to blow up parts of the pigs' fortress.
+- Angry Birds: Matilda's special ability is to drop an explosive egg vertically down when you tap the screen again, in order to blow up parts of the pigs' fortress.
 As a secondary result, the explosion can also Rocket Jump the bird into other parts to cause extra damage,

 - The first Mini-Boss of Disney's Magical Quest 3 is a turkey that sometimes attacks by laying a bouncing egg.

 - Deltarune: Pipis are blue, egg-shaped enemies that are able to explode into a swarm of heads, if not broken beforehand.
 However, the game claims that Pipis are an invasive species of clam, despite their appearance.
 They're mainly used by Spamton, and take over the castle during the Weird route.